apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

 > *"Hey, don't we need to escape the label before we output it as HTML?"* No, Nunjucks does it automatically.
 If you need to output content that is already valid, safe markup, you must use the `| safe` filter to output it without escaping.

-Now we'll want to add this widget to an area or singleton in one of our page templates or our layout template, like we learned in [adding editable content to pages](adding-editable-content-to-pages.html):
+Now we'll want to add this widget to an area in one of our page templates, like we learned in [adding editable content to pages](adding-editable-content-to-pages.html).
+Let's add the following to the `main` block of our `lib/modules/apostrophe-pages/views/pages/home.html`:

 ```markup
 {{